grafana/metrictank/docs/installation-deb.md

 ## Set up statsd

-You can optionally statsd or a statsd-compatible agent for instrumentation of graphite-api.
+You can optionally statsd or a statsd-compatible agent for instrumentation of graphite and optionally any of your other applications.

 You can install the official [statsd](https://github.com/etsy/statsd) (see its installation instructions) or an alternative.
 We recommend [raintank/statsdaemon](https://github.com/raintank/statsdaemon).